yoe/SReview/docs/production.md

 * FOSDEM: 2017 and 2018 edition.
 * DebConf: 2017 and 2018 edition.
+* A few mini-debconfs: 2017 Cambridge, 2018 Hamburg

 What follows below is a short description of how SReview was installed and configured for each of those conferences.
 Note, however, that it is